dimagi/commcare-hq/corehq/apps/hqmedia/README.md

 - The path alone is changed using the "Manage Multimedia Paths" bulk uploader.
 This does not change the unique id, even though the path changes.
 - The path and content are changed together in the UI.
 This also replaces the multimedia id and re-generates the unique id.

+#### Linked apps

+Linked apps, when pulled, copy the multimedia map directly from the master app, so all the attributes of each item will match those in the master app.
+Because linked apps are always pulled from a released version of a master app, each item should have a version set.

 ### media_suite.xml